LukeTillman/blog/src/_posts/one-token-ring-to-rule-them-all.md

   type: info
   text: >
-    This blog post originally appeared on Planet Cassandra in April 2016 before that site was donated to the Apache foundation and all the content was removed.
+    This blog post originally appeared on Planet Cassandra in April 2016 before that site was donated to the Apache Foundation and all the content was removed.
 I've reposted it here to preserve the content.
 ---
 For newcomers to Cassandra, all the terminology can be a little overwhelming at first.
 If you